Greece, Germany Turn Page As Merkel Pays Final Visit - UrduPoint

 Greece, Germany Turn Page As Merkel Pays Final Visit

-Greece and Germany will bring down the curtain on a frequently difficult chapter in relations when Angela Merkel embarks on her final visit to Athens as chancellor on Friday
+Greece and Germany will bring down the curtain on a frequently difficult chapter in relations when Angela Merkel on Friday embarked on her final visit to Athens as chancellor

-Athens, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2021 ) :Greece and Germany will bring down the curtain on a frequently difficult chapter in relations when Angela Merkel embarks on her final visit to Athens as chancellor on Friday.
+Athens, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2021 ) :Greece and Germany will bring down the curtain on a frequently difficult chapter in relations when Angela Merkel on Friday embarked on her final visit to Athens as chancellor.

+Meeting with Greek President Katerina Sakellaropoulou, Merkel said relations with Athens "went through ups and downs, but are based on solid foundations."
+"What gave us strength during this period... was that we always had the feeling that we belong together," the chancellor said through a translator.

 "One of the most hated women in Greece" was how German tabloid Bild described Merkel as she faced angry protests on a visit to Athens in 2012.